 It really depends on what the company wants to learn about their candidates, as well as their resources and approach to conducting remote business.
 The key here is to be familiar with a variety of tools and be ready to show folks just how adaptable you are.

-To get a quick look at how a whiteboard design challenge works, watch Elizé work through a design challenge with someone who’s never done one before:
+To get a quick look at how a whiteboard design challenge works, watch Elizé work through a whiteboard challenge in the video below:

 2. What’s the purpose of a whiteboard challenge?